Damian Galvin interview

 Despite the fact that I had a dream job in the nicest part of England, a nice but predictable life, a nice house, and a girlfriend, somehow Romania was pulling me here.
 Rachel, my then girlfriend sensed this on a trip here & even told me she sensed that I belong to Brasov - a place where I felt complete.
 She realized that she would lose me to this city.
 I obviously disagreed with her & tried to reassure her I only wanted to visit for holidays but she calmly said, this is a place where I belong.
 But how could I quit a manager job at the best car manufacturer and leave an annual salary of 70,000 euros for a country where the annual salaries are 2,000 euros & where my 24-year career would be almost useless?

-But 2 years later, in 2007, I had an irresistible desire to throw in everything, all safety, all roots & come to Romania to live a life of adventure, to start again from zero throwing away 24 years of education & 3 university degrees to start in a brand new profession, Real Estate.
+But 2 years later, in 2007, I had an irresistible desire to throw in everything, all safety, all roots & come to Romania to live a life of adventure, to start again from zero, throwing away 24 years of education & 3 university degrees to start in a brand new profession, Real Estate.
 You cannot get much further from 450bhp 6 liter v12 Engine development to 16th century Saxon property problems such as falling roof tiles.
 My boss at the time, Paul Kidney was open-mouthed.
 He said ‘no one does this.
 They come the other way.
 But to go east with nothing, not even a job?
 Madness’.
 Paul was a consummate professional at Aston Martin.
 He lived & breathed the brand.
 The hardest working man I ever met.
 A month after I left, he dropped dead in a restaurant from a heart attack.
 I don’t think it was the shock of me leaving!
 (British humor) But his departure made me realize more than ever that you really had to choose well in life & do what your instinct tells you.

 4. Did you come alone or with someone?

 I moved here alone.
 Well, with my 2 cats, a trailer full of car parts & construction tools.
 It was the biggest culture shock of my life.
 I sat on the terrace of my Mihai Eminescu empty studio, with crappy broken 1970’s furniture & mold on the walls, looking up at the Brasov sign in the fog, December 23rd, freezing temps.
 500e in my bank & an apartment I had bought in the square in need of total renovation.
 This was my future.
 No language skills, no job, no security.
-Just me, my skills, & my positive attitude was all I had to depend on.
+Just me, my skills, & my positive attitude were all I had to depend on.

-5. How was your experience in Romania so far? / Tell us about a little about your experience in Romania.
+5. How was your experience in Romania so far? / Tell us a little about your experience in Romania.

 My first years were the hardest ones.
 I gathered a group of friends and we built a holiday house somewhere in Bran.
 It is the perfect getaway rental holiday home to escape the everyday pressure.
 The Villa boasts beautiful views of the Transylvanian Alps including Piatra Craiului, the awesome Bucegi Massive.